SMART GOALS = SUCCESS

 Remember, Goals are Part of Your Overall Vision

 So, you lose 10 pounds in 2 months.
 What now?
 Do you just check it off and forget about it?

 Setting goals and accomplishing them are just part of the process of creating your fit lifestyle.
 It is a never-ending process, you have to keep going.

 As your body, health, and overall well-being changes, you need to set new goals.
 You will want to continue to challenge yourself!
 Continue to work towards your overall fit life vision!

 For example, a vision is as simple as "I want to be fit, happy, and healthy."
 This encompasses many things, and to live that truth, you will continually create new goals and accomplishments for yourself.

-If You Set a Goal and Fail, That is not Failure
+If You Set a Goal but don't achieve, That is not Failure

 Remember, this is all a learning process.
 I am still learning every single day how to become a happier, healthier, fitter individual.
 That's what makes it exciting and keeps me going.